mehulagg/gitlab/doc/development/experiment_guide/index.md

 ## Implement an experiment

-Currently, there are two options to conduct experiments:
+There are two options to conduct experiments:

-1. [GitLab Experiment](https://gitlab.com/gitlab-org/gitlab-experiment/) is a gem included in GitLab
+1. [GitLab Experiment](https://gitlab.com/gitlab-org/gitlab-experiment/) is a gem included in GitLab.
-1. [`experimentation.rb`](https://gitlab.com/gitlab-org/gitlab/blob/master/lib%2Fgitlab%2Fexperimentation.rb) is built in the GitLab codebase
+1. [`experimentation.rb`](https://gitlab.com/gitlab-org/gitlab/blob/master/lib%2Fgitlab%2Fexperimentation.rb) is built in the GitLab codebase.

+Both methods use [experiment](../feature_flags/development.md#experiment-type) feature flags.

-Historical Context: `experimentation.rb` was built iteratively with the needs that appeared while implementing experiments in Growth.
+Historical Context: `experimentation.rb` was built iteratively with the needs that appeared while implementing Growth sub-department experiments.
 The `gitlab-experiment` gem was built with the learnings of `experimentation.rb` and an easier to use API.

-Currently there is no decision yet made which of these two ways we'll use in the future.
+Currently both methods for running experiments are included in the codebase.
+When considering which to use:

-If you need to record conducted experiments and usage into the database, we currently recommend using `experimentation.rb`.
+- If you need to record conducted experiments and usage into the database, we currently recommend using `experimentation.rb`.
-If you want to conduct a [multivariate](https://en.wikipedia.org/wiki/Multivariate_statistics) experiment, we recommend using `gitlab-experiment`.
+- If you want to conduct a [multivariate](https://en.wikipedia.org/wiki/Multivariate_statistics) experiment, we recommend using `gitlab-experiment`.

 Otherwise, there is currently no strong suggestion to use one over the other.